 Money is one of the biggest stressors in a relationship.
 For many couples, the financial topic is a delicate one.
-It’s avoided and neglected until it’s too late.
+They avoid and neglect it until it’s too late.
 I have written my opinion about the importance of having the money talk as soon as possible.
 Here I will outline a few ways in which you can handle your couple finances and my view on them.

 The budget anarchy

 It’s surprising how many couples handle their finances in a completely random way!
-Part of the household expenses is covered by one partner, the other by the other.
+One partner covers part of the household expenses, the other covers the rest of the expenses.
 Lifestyle expenses like dining out or vacations are also handled on a random basis.
 At the end of the day, no one really knows what they’ve paid for, where the money went, and it’s hard to spot potential budget optimization opportunities.

 It might look easy and straightforward, but it will bite you in the ass in the long run.